wpilyone26archeology/automation-of-methodologies-for-archival-processes/README.md

 # Vietnamese Stele Motif Detection & Segmentation Pipeline

-An automated computer vision pipeline for detecting and segmenting decorative motifs from digitized graphite rubbings of Vietnamese stone steles (bia đá).
+An automated computer vision pipeline for detecting and segmenting decorative motifs from digitized graphite rubbings of Vietnamese stone steles.
 The pipeline combines a locally-hosted vision-language model (Qwen3-VL-8B) with Meta's SAM2 segmentation model to identify and precisely outline carved motifs such as dragons, lotus flowers, cloud scrolls, and phoenixes.

 ---